 - Unnecessary risk to crews and the public while responding (accidents);

 - Disruption to training, arson reduction and community safety activities (education saves lives); and

 - Cost of attendance to Council Tax payers.

 - Disruption to production

 - Fire service charge for attending

 - Loss of confidence from staff and the fire service

 - Risk of prosecution/charge

-Free advice from your fire and rescue service, along with good fire alarm management, can help to ensure an effective and trouble free Automatic Fire Detection and Alarm System.
-For advice on how to reduce unwanted and unnecessary fire calls, please get in touch using our business safety contact form.Useful guidance is also available on The Chief Fire Officers Association website.
+Free advice from your fire and rescue service, along with good fire alarm management, can help to ensure an effective and trouble-free Automatic Fire Detection and Alarm System.
+For advice on how to reduce false alarms, please get in touch using our business safety contact form.Useful guidance is also available on The Chief Fire Officers Association website.